ansible/community-docs/maintaining.rst

 Maintainers are interested in increasing a number of active long-term contributors for a collection they maintain.

-Contributors are reviewers, issue or pull request authors, testers, maintainer, and all other people who help develop the project.
+Contributors are reviewers, issue or pull request authors, testers, maintainers, and all other people who help develop the project.

 Every regular contributor once was a newcomer.
 Make the first experience as positive as possible to make the new people coming back.